 On November 9, 2021, the Company completed the acquisition of a facility in Washington state consisting of 12 MW of hydro-electric power purchase agreements, an additional 12 MW of in-process applications for expanded power-purchase agreements, transformers with 17 MW of capacity, land, buildings, electrical distribution equipment and a below market lease for a 5 MW facility that expires on November 8, 2022.
-The Company is currently operating 17 MW of electrical infrastructure with the majority of the Company's Antminer S19j Pro Miners generating approximately 570 PH/s in this facility.
-The Company's power supplier has provided a preliminary indication that the first 6 MW of in-process applications are estimated to be energized in Q3 2022 with the remaining 6 MW of in-process applications estimated to be energized in Q2 2024.
-The Company estimates incremental capital expenditures of \$4.8 million in order to operationalize the first 6 MW.
-As at March 31, 2022, the Company had placed deposits for 6 MW of immersion cooling technology in the amount of \$1.5 million.
+During the three months ended June 30, 2022, the Company added 3 MW of electrical infrastructure and is currently operating approximately 20 MW of electrical infrastructure with the majority of the Company's Antminer S19j Pro Miners generating approximately 600 PH/s in this facility.
+The Company's power supplier has provided a preliminary indication that the next 3 MW of in-process applications are estimated to be energized in Q3 2022 with the remaining 6 MW of in-process applications estimated to be energized in Q2 2024.
+The Company estimates incremental capital expenditures of \$2.4 million in order to operationalize the next 3 MW.
+As at June 30, 2022, the Company had placed deposits for 3 MW of immersion cooling technology in the amount of \$1.1 million.
 Upon closing of the transaction, the Company transferred approximately \$23.0 million in cash and 414,508 Common shares with a value of \$3.7 million on the closing date.
-The net identifiable assets acquired include: electrical distribution equipment valued at \$6.0 million, buildings valued at \$0.7 million, land valued at \$0.1 million and a favourable lease valued at \$2.0 million.
-The acquisition resulted in the Company recording goodwill of \$17.9 million.
+The net identifiable assets acquired include electrical distribution equipment valued at \$6.0 million, buildings valued at \$0.7 million, land valued at \$0.1 million and a favourable lease valued at \$2.0 million.
+The acquisition resulted in the Company recording goodwill of \$17.9 million which was determined as at June 30, 2022, to be fully impaired as a result of the decrease in the price of Bitcoin.